earthlng/FFprefs-diffs/README.md

 # FFprefs-diffs
 listing changes in Firefox default preferences.
 The diffs are created using 64-bit Firefoxes (en-US) on Windows.

-Note: Until now all the diffs were created based solely on FF's default preferences files and therefore didn't include prefs set by system addons or other components.
-59.0 vs 60.0 is the 1st diff which includes changes to those prefs as well.
+* all older diffs were created based solely on FF's default preferences files and therefore didn't include prefs set by system addons or other components. **59.0 vs 60.0 is the first diff which includes changes to those prefs as well.**

-ESR & OS diffs will continue to be based on the default preferences files only.
+  * ESR & OS diffs will continue to be based on the default preferences files only.

 ___